LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

 -  Including tokenized GET arguments
 -  Including processed POST body data

-A `web_request` object will process the incoming data to make access to the various components of a web request more convenient.
+A :type:`web_request` object will process the incoming data to make access to the various components of a web request more convenient.
 For example, all HTTP cookies are found and separated made available through the `web_request->cookies` or `web_request->cookie(name)` methods.
 Standard HTTP headers are made available through accessors such as `web_request->requestURI`